 Who or Whom?

-‘Who’ and ‘whom’ belong to the same family since they both refer to a person, but there is an important difference between them.
-Generally, when you want to ask about the subject, you use ‘who’.
-If you want to ask about the object you use ‘whom’.
-Look at these examples:
+'Who' and 'whom' are closely related pronouns since they both refer to a person, but there is an important difference between them.
+Generally, 'who' is used when asking about the

-Here, we are asking about a girl who has been shot , the shooters (they) is the subject, and (a girl) is the object. so we use 'whom' to question the object.
+Here, the shooters (they) is the subject, and (a girl) is the object.
+So 'whom' is used to ask about the object.

-'What' and 'which' are both used to ask about things, but there is a small difference between them.
-You can use ‘what’ to ask for information when there is an unlimited range of answers:
+'What' and 'which' are both used to ask about things, but there is a subtle difference between them.
+'What' is used to inquire about something when there is a wide or unlimited range of possible answers.

-Here in this question, you have only two choices to answer 'your mother' or 'your father'.
+In this question, you have only two choices to answer 'your mother' or 'your father.'

 Interrogative Pronouns + Ever

-There are five other interrogative pronouns that are less common than the ones we mentioned.
-Basically, you can make them by adding the suffix ‘ever' or ‘soever' to the original interrogative pronouns.
-You can use these suffixes to add emphasis or surprise to the question.
-Remember that ‘soever' is rarely used these days.
-The rules of the original interrogative pronouns apply to this form of these pronouns as well.
+There are five less common interrogative pronouns that can be formed by adding the suffix '-ever' or '-soever' to the original interrogative pronouns.
+These suffixes add emphasis or surprise to the question.
+However, it's important to note that '-soever' is rarely used in modern English.
+The rules that apply to the original interrogative pronouns also apply to these modified pronouns.

-As you have seen in the previous example 'ever' is added to the interrogative words to emphasize more.
+As you can see, '-ever' is added to the interrogative pronoun to add emphasis.

-Using interrogative pronouns with –ever is not very common and is more seen in British English.
-However, using relative pronouns with the same suffix is very common and you see pronouns like ‘whoever' or 'whatever’ mostly as relative pronouns.
+The use of interrogative pronouns with '-ever' is not very common and is more frequently seen in British English.
+However, the use of relative pronouns with the same suffix is very common, and pronouns such as 'whoever' or 'whatever' are typically used as relative pronouns rather than interrogative pronouns.

-‘Whose’ is an interrogative determiner here.
-However, there is a very delicate difference between ‘which’ as an interrogative pronoun and ‘which’ as an interrogative determiner.
-If you change the order of the words in the example above, you can make a sentence with ‘which’ as an interrogative pronoun:
+In this example, 'whose' functions as an interrogative determiner.
+However, there is a subtle difference between 'whose' as an interrogative pronoun and 'whose' as an interrogative determiner.
+If the word order in the example above is changed, it is possible to construct a sentence where 'which' functions as an interrogative pronoun.

 In this example, 'whose' is a interrogative pronoun, since there is no noun after it.
 As you know 'these' is the demonstrative determiner here.